This page is intended to deal with some of the frequently asked questions about growing Eucalyptus in the UK.

 - Planting intensive biomass crops reduces the need to derive biomass from more extensive woodlands so that they can be put aside for biodiversity and timber objectives (Bauhus et al., 2010).
 This is the concept of land sparing rather than land sharing.
 Land‐sharing (i.e. wildlife‐friendly farming/forest systems) and land‐sparing (i.e. separation of high‐yielding agriculture/forestry and natural habitats) are not mutually exclusive, as both are needed to balance management needs (Grass et al., 2019), but evidence suggests that land sparing is a more promising strategy for biodiversity conservation (Phalan et al., 2011).

 - Just like any forest, under the right management these plantations can have rich, biodiverse understoreys (Bauhus et al., 2010) and there is evidence that insects are attracted to the rich volatile oils in Eucalyptus, which in turn attracts birds (source: Woodland Trust).
 In southwestern Europe Eucalyptus plantations have shown to be an important habitat for Goshawks, (Garcia -Salgado et al., 2018).

 Will Eucalyptus grow well in the UK?

 Yes is the simple answer, but like anything there are nuances to take into account.
 That’s why we recommend you give us a call before embarking on a planting scheme.

-Eucalypts have been growing in the UK for decades in gardens and woodlands and can be considered naturalised (Woodland Trust).
+- Eucalypts have been growing in the UK for decades in gardens and woodlands and can be considered naturalised (Woodland Trust).
 Like any tree species, growing it and growing it well are two different things.
-Good species selection is vital: some are frost tolerant, some intolerant; some like to have wet feet, others drier conditions.
+Good species selection to the right site is vital: some are frost tolerant, some intolerant; some like to have wet feet, others drier conditions.
 The wrong species can mean the difference between good quality woodland & product and early failure.